oscaracena/mdevtk/docs/m-vave-smc-pad-pocket.md

 `F0  00 32 09  59 00 00 40 02  1E 4B 00 00  30 00 00 00  00 00 7C  2F 03  F7`

-* Change PAD color request:
+* Change PAD color request
-  - **PAD Address**: Bytes 9-10 (ex. value `1E 4B`)
+  - **LED address**: Bytes 9-10 (ex. value `1E 4B`).
+This property has an address offset of 0x05.

   - **Color**: Bytes 17-19 (ex. values `00 00 00`, `7F 01 00`, `00 7E 03` and `00 00 7C`).
-This value is given in 8-Bit RGB components, but they are packed in 7-bit bytes (as 8th bit in MIDI SysEx is reserved).
+This value is given in 8-bit RGB components, but they are packed in 7-bit bytes (as 8th bit in MIDI SysEx is reserved).
 So, the RED 7 LS-bits are stored in byte 17, and its MS-bit is stored in LS-bit of next byte.
 The GREEN 6 LS-bits are stored in byte 18 (with an offset of 1, for the MS-bit of red), and its 2 MS-bits are stored in the LS-bits of the next byte.
 The BLUE color is packed the same way, but now with an offset of 2 bits, and its remaining 3 MS-bits are saved in the following byte, which is the first byte of the checksum (which will have an offset of 3 bits too).

+---
+`F0  00 32 09  49 00 00 40 02  00 00  00 00  10 00 00 00  01  70 03  F7`

+* Change PAD property request
+  - **Property address**: Bytes 9-10 (ex. value `00 00`).
+The specific property to change is given by this field.
+Each property type has its own initial offset.
+Known ones are:
+    - LED: 0x05
+    - Note number: 0x02
+    - Channel: 0x01
+    - PAD Type: 0x00
+    - PAD Mode: 2912 (this addressing is different, as explained above)
+  - **Property value**: Byte 17 (ex. value `01`).
+One single byte value, usually less than 128.

 ---
 `F0  00 32 0D  41 00 00 40 02  00 00  00 00  10 7E 00 00  06 00  F7`